-180 contact hours 3 credit hours
+180 contact hours

 CRJ - Criminal Justice

 CRJ 101 - Introduction to Criminal Justice

 This course is an introduction to the background and history of law enforcement and the origin of laws.
 Topics include the causes of crime, the definition of a criminal, and critical areas of law enforcement as related to crime, public morals, and the public image.